Moogfest: 2010

 The sixth edition of Moogfest was the first held in Asheville, and it was expanded to a three-day, multi-venue festival.
 It took place in five stages at places in downtown Asheville.
 The 2010 edition attracted 7,000 to 7,500 people a day.
 Devo were scheduled for Friday night at the Thomas Wolfe Auditorium, but the band could not perform because its guitarist, Bob Mothersbaugh, was injured.
 2010 was the first year the festival hosted films, panels, discussions, and workshops.

 2011

 The seventh edition of Moogfest was held on Halloween weekend.
 Brian Eno played a major role at Moogfest 2011, with his 77 Million Paintings exhibit and Illustrated Talk being the two most talked about events at the festival.
 Those who attended Eno's talk claimed that the discussion was "unexpectedly funny".
-Though still listed on the lineup, neither Glasser nor Little Dragon nor Yacht were able to perform at the 2011 festival, due to traveling issues.
+Though still listed on the lineup, Glasser, Little Dragon, and Yacht were all unable to perform at the 2011 festival due to travel issues.